-If a patient label containing at least 3 identifiers is available then this can be used instead of writing out the information yourself.
+If a patient label containing at least three identifiers is available, then this can be used instead of writing out the information manually.

-You should also indicate the patient’s location on the continuation sheet:
+You should indicate the patient’s current location on the continuation sheet:

 Beginning your entry in the notes